d3b-center/annoFuseData/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of annoFuseData is to ...
+The goal of annoFuseData is to store required data and genelists for annoFuse

 ## Installation